meroton/git-toprepo/README.md

-# Make git-submodule easy with git-toprepo
+# git-submodule made easy with git-toprepo

 The `git-toprepo` script acts a bit like a client side `git-subtree` based on the submodules in a top repository.